 If you have selected Modbus as SCADA protocol, you can see several tabs labeled "FCx".
-See $\Longrightarrow$ "6 Modbus Protocol" for details.
+See 6 Modbus Protocol" for details.
+5.2 Step 2: Add Assignments and/or Modify the Existing Ones

 If you have selected Profibus as SCADA protocol, you can see two tabs labeled "Input" and "Output".
 See > "7 Profibus Protocol" for details.